The Buenos Aires International Book Fair (Feria del Libro) is one of the top five book expos in the world.

 Read about Buenos Aires Love of Literature & Discover the 10 Best Books set in Buenos Aires ➡

-The Feria del Libro’s 2022 invited city is Havana, Cuba a choice which is obviously a statement for those familiar Argentine politics and the fair’s past controversies.
+The Feria del Libro’s 2022 invited city was Havana, Cuba a choice that is obviously a statement for those familiar with Argentine politics and the fair’s past controversies.

 The sometimes controversial book fair got off to a spicy start with a provocative inauguration speech by National Literature Award Winner, Guillermo Saccomanno.